NippaniP/Used-Car-Price-Prediction/README.md

-# Goal : Used Car price - ML Model
+alution# Goal : Used Car price - ML Model
 Goal of this project is to understand what factors make a car more or less expensive.
 As a result of this analysis, the project tries to provide recommendations to client as to what consumers value in a used car.

 To frame the task, throughout our practical applications I referred back to a standard process in industry for data projects called CRISP-DM.
 This process provides a framework for working through a data problem.